2022-2023 USAP Field Season

 Project Web Site: Location

 Supporting Stations: McMurdo Station, South Pole Station DescriptionThis project operates and maintains ground-based Fabry-Perot spectrometers at McMurdo Station and South Pole Station.
-The instruments measure mesospheric and thermospheric neutral winds and temperatures at heights of around 87 km, 120 km, and 240 km.
-The study will address both large-scale changes in mean flow and small-scale local perturbations, and it will independently resolve impacts due to forcing from above and from below.
-Existing instruments will be upgraded by adding a capability to measure winds and temperatures at mesopause heights.
-The study will be supported by collaborative data from existing mesospheric temperature mapper and Super Dual Auroral Radar Network (SuperDARN) radar instruments in Antarctica and will, in turn, provide neutral wind and temperature data for use by our collaborators.
+The instruments measure mesospheric and thermospheric neutral winds and temperatures at heights of around 87 km, 120 km and 240 km.
+Data collected informs both large-scale changes in mean flow and small-scale local perturbations, independently resolves impacts due to forcing from above and from below and contributes to studies utilizing data from other types of observing systems located in Antarctica.
 Field Season OverviewThis project continues operations of the Fabry-Perot spectrometers installed at McMurdo and South Pole Stations.
 Minor upgrades and replacements of worn components are scheduled (i.e., service mechanical parts, align and calibrate the optics, replace short-lifetime components, install new OH filters), otherwise no changes to existing conditions or support requirements are anticipated.
 The instruments operate autonomously with remote intervention by the PI.
 Some interactions with contractor technicians at the sites are required to coordinate onsite interventions as needed.
 The U.S. Antarctic Program will provide up to two hours/week of support by a Research Associate year-round.
 Two science team members will deploy to service the instruments.
 They will provide their own supplies and tools.
 The trips require several days at each site, for a total of about two weeks in December.
 Typical maintenance consists of instrument maintenance and the installation of new or upgraded components.
 Deploying Team Members

 |